The History of The New York Tribune

 The Tribune at this point in history was a very unique institution.
 Not only did it have the largest circulation of newspapers on a national scope from Maine to California, but it was home to the

+publications of some of the greatest leading minds.
+The weekly and semi-weekly editions expounded political and economic doctrines which struck a chord in readers who absorbed the writing in the editorial columns with unquestionable enthusiasm.
 It was also part of the surge of penny papers that strived to make a variety of papers to reach ordinary readers.
 With a relatively consistent ideology, the Tribune contained rigorous debates on some of the most pressing social and political issues of the day.
 The Tribune even forged important connections abroad, as mentioned earlier.
-It is worth noting that the New York Tribune, in part, shaped the opinion of domestic politics by international events
+It is worth noting that the New York Tribune, in part, shaped the opinion of domestic politics by international events.

 The New York Tribune lead an organ of both the Whig and Republican parties and bridged the world of politics, literature, and social reform.
 Due to the Tribune and other newspapers of this time, we can see the growth and change of journalism.
 Without these influential writers and editors that came before us, we would not have the kind of journalism we see today and it is worth diving into the history of news to see how vital it is to our democracy.